San Antonio Neighborhoods

 Can I use a VA loan to buy new construction in Alamo Ranch?

 Yes.
-VA loans are accepted by most national builders in Alamo Ranch.
+VA loans are accepted by most active builders in Alamo Ranch.
 New construction typically presents fewer VA MPR challenges than older housing stock.
-The key is using an independent agent to represent your interests in the builder contract -- builder sales agents represent the builder, not you.
-Ensure your lender is VA-experienced at the specific price point you're targeting.
+Having independent representation means you benefit from established builder relationships and have someone protecting your interests throughout the contract and appraisal process.
 Eligible veterans with full entitlement have no VA-imposed loan limit.
+Source: U.S. Department of Veterans Affairs (va.gov).

 Searching Alamo Ranch for a